Home » Thailand Trip Cost Guide 2026: Complete Budget Breakdown for UK Travellers

 From London to the long-tail boats of Krabi, here's exactly what your Thailand holiday will cost in 2026 based on real bookings, current airline pricing and on-the-ground spending from our travel team.

-Thailand has quietly become the most-searched long-haul destination for UK travellers heading into 2026, and for good reason.
-The pound still stretches generously against the Thai baht, the islands rival the Maldives at a fraction of the price, and a two-week trip can be put together for less than a week in Dubai or the south of France.
+A 10-day Thailand trip costs UK travellers £1,300–£1,800 on a budget, £2,200–£3,200 mid-range, and £4,500+ for luxury, including flights, hotels, food and transport.
+Thailand has quietly become the most-searched long-haul destination for UK travellers heading into 2026, and for good reason: the pound still stretches generously against the Thai baht, the islands rival the Maldives at a fraction of the price, and a two-week trip can cost less than a week in Dubai or the south of France

 Luxury Thailand travel collage showing Bangkok skyline, Phuket beaches, Krabi cliffs, and a romantic couple at sunset for Thailand Trip Cost Guide 2026 UK travellers